Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Watch one episode of "911 Crisis Center" and you'll be asking yourself: How do they do this job?

-After all, the dispatchers featured in "911 Crisis Center" (which premieres Saturday, November 6 at 9/8c on Oxygen), have to maintain their cool as they answer all sorts of emergency calls.
+After all, the dispatchers featured in "911 Crisis Center" (Season 2 premieres Saturday, Sept.
+3 at 9:30/8:30c with new episodes airing at 9/8c beginning Sept.
+10), have to maintain their cool as they answer all sorts of emergency calls.
 Sometimes they're contacted about fires or explosions.
 Other times it's to handle intruders or gunshots.
 Still, other times it's about medical emergencies, like heart attacks or even childbirth.
 The dispatchers have to get all the information necessary from panicked, sometimes angry callers, relay it to the right responders, and impart any important instructions or guidance, like CPR to the caller.
 It's basically the definition of stress.

 These dispatchers are experts at what they do, though, and they have to go through rigorous training before they're manning the phones.